Sinusitis and ear infections

 Salt water inhalations either by going to the seaside, using a salt inhalation chamber, spraying saline solution in the nose or through Jal Neti (putting salt water in one nostril and bringing it out from the other nostril) are all useful in shrinking the lining of the nose and unblocking the sinuses.

 Doing Pranayam (yogic breathing) in the form of Kapal Bharathi (forceful exhalation) can help drain the sinuses.
-This should not be done without supervision and never by people with high blood pressure.
+This should be done under supervision and never by people with high blood pressure or glaucoma.

-Eating condiments like strong mustard and wasabi (Japanese horseradish) with your food, can help the lining of the nose to shrink and can help to open up the sinuses.
+Eating condiments like strong mustard and wasabi (Japanese horseradish) with your food, can help the lining of the nose to shrink and to open up the sinuses.

-Antibiotics especially ampicillin in a dose of 30-40mgm/kg of body weight may be useful in treating acute sinusitis.
+Antibiotics like ampicillin in a dose of 30-40mgm/kg of body weight may be useful in treating acute sinusitis.
 Most other antibiotics do not penetrate the sinuses in adequate quantity to be effective.

-Antibiotics are of little use in chronic sinusitis, as this requires long term treatment for many months.
-Most patients are unable to tolerate prolonged antibiotic treatment for the 6-9 months it may take to clear the sinusitis.
+Antibiotics are not very useful in chronic sinusitis, as most patients are unable to tolerate the prolonged antibiotic treatment of the 6-9 months required to cure the sinusitis.
 Chronic sinusitis usually has mixed bacterial and fungal infections and if antibiotics are used, anti-fungal drugs are required as well for the treatment to be effective.